TZstatsADS/ProjectACS-s16c1t9-MajorMatters/output/README.md

 * Do people work in fields different from their college majors?
 How does this tendency vary across majors?
 Do certain fields favor certain majors?
-* Let's say, how many computer scientists have Bachelor’s Degrees in CS? <br /> *Income???*
+* Let's say, how many computer scientists have Bachelor’s Degrees in CS? <br /> *Income?*